sushminder/Loan-Approval-Prediction/README.md

 ### Best Performer:
 The KNeighborsClassifier demonstrates the best overall performance:

 Highest accuracy (0.82)

 Highest weighted average F1-score (0.80)

-Maintains a good balance of precision and recall across both classes Overall, the KNeighborsClassifier is recommended due to its superior performance in accuracy, F1-score, and recall for loan approval prediction.
+Maintains a good balance of precision and recall across both classes and Overall, the KNeighborsClassifier is recommended due to its superior performance in accuracy, F1-score, and recall for loan approval prediction.

 ### Technologies
 Programming Language: Python